stmeinecke/VShape/README.md

 # VShape
-C++ code to simulate a V-shaped mode-locked semiconductor disk laser
+C++ simulate code for V-shaped mode-locked semiconductor disk laser

+The code can be compiled via make tool and the (minimal) makefile.
+The code has been tested on a Intel i7-8700 running Debian Bullseye (compiled with gcc-10 (10.2.1-6)).

+The simulation code is controlled via command line inputs.

 This code (and prior versions) has been used for the following publications: